zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Subquery.md

 ## EXISTS SUBQUERY/NOT EXISTS SUBQUERY {#section_hq5_q5b_wdb .section}

 In an EXISTS SUBQUERY, when at least one data row exists in the subquery, TRUE is returned; otherwise, FALSE is returned.
-NOT EXISTS subquery is on the contrary.
+NOT EXISTS subquery is completely opposite of this.

 Currently, MaxCompute supports only subqueries including the correlated WHERE conditions.
 EXISTS SUBQUERY/NOT EXISTS SUBQUERY is implemented by converting to LEFT SEMI  JOIN or LEFT ANTI JOIN.